 Yes, you can sue if your airbags did not deploy during an accident.
 However, there might be multiple parties you can sue in such a situation, which is why you should consult an attorney to learn more about your legal options.

 While airbags should deploy when accidents occur, there are times when they might not.
 If your airbags did not deploy and you were hurt in a motor vehicle accident, you may have grounds to sue.
 Depending on the circumstances of your accident, you may be eligible to file a lawsuit against the vehicle’s or airbag’s manufacturer and other liable parties.
-Our law firm can help you build your case.
+Our law firm can help you, by working to build the strongest case possible on your behalf.

 In This Article